scalar-labs/helm-charts/docs/how-to-use-customized-configuration.md

          ```

 1. Deploy Scalar products with the above custom values file.
-   After deploying Scalar products, key and certificate files are mounted under the `key` directory as follows.
+   After deploying Scalar products, key and certificate files are mounted under the `/keys` directory as follows.
    * Example
        * Scalar DL Ledger
          ```console